webyrd/Barliman/README.md

 The definition of `letrec` in the main interpreter is based based on Dan Friedman's code, using the "half-closure" approach from Reynold's definitional interpreters.

+Greg Rosenblatt has been investigating other search approaches for Barliman, and figured out a better ordering of the primitives in the initial-env of the miniScheme interpreter that in some cases greatly speeds up synthesis.
+(Essential built-ins like 'cons', 'car', and 'cdr' should come before built-ins like 'list' that could be implemented using variadic lambda.)

 Barliman is intended to be an improved version of the very crude 'miniKanren playground' I showed at my 2016 PEPM tutorial on miniKanren: https://github.com/webyrd/minikanren-playground